GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 | [Griffith's Speech to text service](https://www.griffith.edu.au/eresearch-services/speech-to-text) | MS Word, google docs or equivalent | | [Adobe Acrobat Pro DC](https://intranet.secure.griffith.edu.au/computing/software) (staff) OCR recognition |
 |[Alveo](https://www.alveo.edu.au/)| | | [DigiVol](https://volunteer.ala.org.au/) for structured text
 {:.table .table-bordered}

+### How to clean text

+No preparation tool will create perfect text.
+Errors will be generated in the transcription or conversion processes.
+You may need to manually review and clean the text, correcting typographical generated from scanned images of pages, misinterpretations of spoken words, and other transcription errors.
+Some programs are available to automate some cleaning processes such as Python, read about how to do this [from machinelearningmastery.com](https://machinelearningmastery.com/clean-text-machine-learning-python/).
+Some processing and analysis tools enable you to clean the text prior to analysis, such as Voyant tools.
+More on this in the next lesson.

+### How to format text

+All text documents need to be formatted for machine readability by software programs or code.
+- `.txt` : is the best format as it is non-proprietary & used in text analysis tools.
+- `.csv` : is the best format for structured text data in spreadsheets and can be read by tools such as Nvivo
+- `.pdf` : that has been OCR processed (not just an image, the text can be read by the software) is accepted by some analysis tools.

 ### Unstructured vs structured text and machine readibility